 Micro Update Service (MUS)

-The Micro Update Service allows records (e.g. User, Apps, Devices) to be updated from an external process (e.g. SCCM build script) by reading micro update files from a shared location.
-This allows business tools to update ManagementStudio without any knowledge of the MS API.
+The Micro Update Service (MUS) allows records (for example, Users, Applications, and Devices) to be updated by external processes (such as SCCM build scripts).
+It does this by reading micro update files from a shared location.

 MUS Service requires MS version 2022.0.8.5 or higher